 *The IOS Agent represents the steps of how to breach the device and does not install code on the target.

-Use Impact Pro Reports as a Springboard to Remediation
+Use Core Impact Pro Reports as a Springboard to Remediation

 As with all penetration testing vectors in Impact Pro, you can view the results of network device assessments in clear and actionable reports.
 Information about network device exposures is included in several Impact Pro reports, including: